Genshin Impact: free codes to get protogems and more in November 2021

 - BSPD3ZRXU985: 10,000 Mora and 60 Protogems

-Although we only have two active codes that work, there are five other codes that are not activated right now, but which are usually activated in special events:
+Although we only have two active codes that work, there are five other codes that are not activated right now, but that are usually activated in special events:

 - 153YUSAENH